kemayo/simplecomic/README.rst

 Installing
 ----------

 1. Put it on your webserver.
+I'd do it as a ``git clone`` of this, so you can update it easily, but that's up to you.
 2. Create a database and run all of the queries in ``install/setup.sql``
 3. Copy ``include/config.default.php`` to ``include/config.php``
 4. Edit ``include/config.php`` to contain appropriate values.